CS639-Data-Management-for-Data-Science/f24/p2/README.md

 **Requirements:**
 * Your results must include the `TrackId`, track name `TrackName`, duration in minutes `DurationMinutes`, and corresponding duration rank `DurationRank`.
 * Ranking should be based on descending order of duration.
 * Your results should be ordered by ascending order of ascending order of duration rank.
-* **UPDATED REQUIREMENT:** Your results should also be ordered by ascending order of `CustomerId`.
-* If two tracks have the same rank, then they should be ordered based on descending order of duration in minutes.
+If two tracks have the same rank, then they should be ordered based on descending order of duration in minutes.
+* **UPDATED REQUIREMENT:** Your results should also be ordered by ascending order of `TrackId`.

 #### Q32: Rank customers who purchased tracks by "Queen" based on their total expenditure.